privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 - <span class="pg-blue" title="Protects you from state mass surveillance programs">:material-eye-outline: State Surveillance</span> - Protection from government agencies, organizations, websites, and services working together to track your activities.
 - <span class="pg-brown" title="Protects you from third-party tracking networks">:material-account-cash: Surveillance Capitalism</span> - Protecting yourself from big advertising networks like Google and Facebook, as well as a myriad of other third-party trackers.
 - <span class="pg-green" title="Protects your data from being publicly accessible">:material-account-search: Public Exposure</span> - Limiting the information about you online that is accessible to search engines or the general public.
+- <span class="pg-blue-gray" title="Protects you from state or corporate censorship">:material-close-outline: Censorship</span> - Avoiding censored access to information and being censored yourself when speaking online.

 Some of these threats may weigh more than others.
 For example, a software developer might have a hacker as their primary threat, but beyond that they would also want privacy from the websites they visit and so on.
 Likewise, an average Joe may have mass surveillance programs and service provider data access as their primary threat, but beyond that they also need to have decent security to prevent malware from stealing their data.